Your Name:

 Mathematical Problems

 Use the Speed Formula to find wavelength (λ) given frequency or to find frequency (f) given wavelength.
-For each problem identify what part of the electromagnetic spectrum each problem refers to by using the spectrum on the second page of your packet..
+For each problem identify what part of the electromagnetic spectrum each problem refers to by using the spectrum reference sheet you have received.

 1. λ = 6.8 × 10-11 m